 A very unusual thing for me to do.

-I've never been, I've only been to working a couple of times.
+I've never been, I've only been through Woking a couple of times, and I remember it weirdly distinctly.

-It's like no pedophilia.
+It's like, no, pedophilia.

 What part of that don't you get?

-We got pictures of you, yes, sweating at the exact same time.
+Yeah, sweating at the exact same time.

-Uh uh this guy's in trouble.
+This guy's in trouble.

 I'll tell you this.

-This uh apparently one of the girlfriends, a lady by the name of of Lady Hervey.
+Apparently, one of the girlfriends, a lady by the name of Lady Hervey, I don't know who she is.

-Anyway, Hervey was 23 in 99, says Maxwell set her up for a date with uh the royal Prince Andrew in 99, believes she was filmed by secret cameras when she stayed at one of Epstein's Manhattan properties and feels lucky not to have become one of his alleged victims.
+Anyway, Hervey was 23 in 99, says Maxwell set her up for a date with the royal Prince Andrew in 99, believes she was filmed by secret cameras when she stayed at one of Epstein's Manhattan properties and feels lucky not to have become one of his alleged victims.

 What do you think of that, Linda?

-Listen, I honestly I love the audio.
+Listen, I honestly, I love the audio.

 Also, I remember a random night many years ago where I had pizza with my kids.